 Opononi and Ōmāpere

-As a tourist destination, impetus came from Opo, a bottlenose dolphin who socialised with children at the beach in 1955/6.
-Opo was initially named Opononi Jack as a nod to another famous dolphin, Pelorus Jack.
-As with Pelorus Jack, there was also a mythical connection with Kupe, the Polynesian discoverer of Aotearoa, NZ, who first arrived in Hokianga.
-A dolphin was Kupe’s messenger and expected to return in times of trouble.
-There is a statue memorial to Opo, and the gravesite is marked in front of the Opononi War Memorial Hall.
+Both dolphins were associated with the mythical figure Kupe, the Polynesian discoverer of Aotearoa, New Zealand, who first arrived in Hokianga.
+According to legend, a dolphin was Kupe’s messenger, destined to return in times of trouble.
+Today, a statue memorialises Opo, and the gravesite is marked in front of the Opononi War Memorial Hall.

 Explore Nearby Routes